gkroesc/Shroff_lab/Untwisting/Lineaging/README.md

 The output of both of these codes is found in a For_mipav folder generated within the StarryNite folder.
 The RegA and RegB folders within this directory should be ready for loading into MIPAV.

-### Cell Namer
+### CellNamer
-This is the built in naming function from the above script extracted so that it can be run on a single annotations csv file outside the full code if necessary.
-Placing an annotation.csv file into this CellNamer folder and then running cellNamer.py causes it to output an updated_annotations.csv file in the same folder with terminally differentiated cell names updated.
+This folder allows you to run the built in naming function from the above script on a single annotations csv file outside the full code if necessary.
+Placing an annotation.csv file into this CellNamer folder and then running cellNamer.py outputs an updated_annotations.csv file in the same folder with terminally differentiated cell names updated.